raybunnage/dhg-hub/docs/GettingStarted.md

    - Environment Setup
    - Deployment Procedures
    - Monitoring and Maintenance

+Key changes made:
+Replaced class Config with model_config = SettingsConfigDict Added SecretStr for all sensitive fields like:
+API keys
+Passwords
+Private keys
+Authentication tokens
+Left non-sensitive fields as str
+When you need to use these values in your code:

+# Access the secret value
+secret_key = settings.supabase_key.get_secret_value()

+# Or just pass the SecretStr object directly to libraries that know how to handle it
+client = SomeClient(api_key=settings.openai_api_key)

 ## For New Developers
 This project is designed for intermediate developers looking to expand their full-stack development skills.
 Key areas to focus on: